pantheon-systems/documentation/source/_docs/manual-import.md

 From your Pantheon Dashboard:

-* Choose **Create a new site**
+* Choose **Create a new site**.
-* Name your site
+* Name your site.
-* Choose your site type or choose a site distribution (this allows your site to connect to that upstream so you can later [apply upstream updates](/docs/upstream-updates/) from your Dashboard with one click)
+* Choose your site type or choose a site distribution (this allows your site to connect to that upstream so you can later [apply upstream updates](/docs/upstream-updates/) from your Dashboard with one click).
-* Wait for the CMS deployment to be complete and **Visit your Site Dashboard**
+* Wait for the CMS deployment to be complete and **Visit your Site Dashboard**.

 ## Import the Codebase